Big City Greens season 3

-The third season of Big City Greens premiered on Disney Channel on October 9, 2021, and ended on March 25, 2023.
+The third season of the American animated television series Big City Greens, created by the Houghton Brothers (Chris and Shane Houghton), premiered on Disney Channel on October 9, 2021, and concluded on March 25, 2023.

-The first half of this season focuses on the adventures of Cricket Green and the rest of his family, who have since moved from the country to Big City to live with Alice Green, Cricket and Tilly's grandmother and Bill's mother.
-The second half of this season has the Greens, sans Alice, move back to the country town of Smalton, alongside Nancy and Remy.
-Alice later joins them after "Homeward Hound".
+The first half of the season focuses on the adventures of the Green family after having moved to Big City to live with Gramma Alice.
+The second half of the season has the Greens, sans Alice, return to their old home in Smalton, joined by Nancy and Remy.
+Alice joins them following "Homeward Hound".

-The series features the voices of Chris Houghton, Marieve Herington, Bob Joles, Artemis Pebdani, Zeno Robinson, Wendi McLendon-Covey, and Anna Akana joining the main cast.
+The series features the voices of Chris Houghton, Marieve Herington, Bob Joles, Artemis Pebdani, Zeno Robinson, Wendi McLendon-Covey, and Anna Akana.

 Production

 Big City Greens was renewed for a third season on January 13, 2021.
 The season was produced mostly at home, due to the fact that it was greenlit around the time of the COVID-19 pandemic.
 A trailer for the season was released on February 3, 2022.